annagustavsson/city-pop/README.md

 ### `firebase deploy`
-Deploys the apps to firebase
+Deploys the app to firebase